 - Teaching across the curriculum about relationships and health in the light of faith values

-We work alongside the local Reverend at Christ Church, currently Reverend Arif Anees, and The Ladywood Interfaith Education Project to arrange visits to local places of worship and to provide additional input to RE lessons to help enrich our RE curriculum.
+We work alongside the local Reverend at Christ Church C of E Primary School, currently Reverend Arif Anees, and The Ladywood Interfaith Education Project to arrange visits to local places of worship and to provide additional input to RE lessons to help enrich our RE curriculum.
 Some of the places of worship we visit in the local community include St. John’s and St. Peter’s Church, Ladywood, the Guru Nanak Gurdwara Smethwick, The Shri Ventateswara (Balaji) Temple of UK and the Masjid Usman Mosque, Smethwick.
 We regularly visit Birminhgham Cathedral to take part in their engaging and enriching workshops.

 The schemes of work that we have produced and continue to adapt, encourage children to respond in a variety of creative and cross-curricular ways.
 Class teachers adapt their lessons to meet the needs of the children.

 The Sandwell syllabus

 All pupils have the right to withdraw from RE.
 However, before exercising their right of withdrawal, we hope that parents would discuss the matter with the Head Teacher.